Akshay-Mohan-99/url_shortner/README.md

 It has basic features like adding a new long URL and generating its corresponding small url or deleting the same.

-For insight about the Backend code and architecture you can checkout frontend repo : https://github.com/Akshay-Mohan-99/url_shortner_backend
+For insight about the Backend code and architecture you can checkout backend repo : https://github.com/Akshay-Mohan-99/url_shortner_backend

 Hope you learn and got an idea about the overall working of the application.